micazev/service-geocoding-worker/README.md

    cp .env.example .env
    ```
 2. Edit `.env` and fill in your API token and folder paths as needed.
+   - `INPUT_DIR`: directory with JSON files to geocode
+   - `PROCESSED_DIR`: directory where processed files will be moved

 ## 📥 Input Fields